misdoro/JavaNodeSwDoc/source/plugin-arch.rst

 Interaction between the database plugin and the Java node software is performed through two interfaces:

 *	:ref: `DatabasePlug`
-	defined in the **org.vamdc.tapservice.api.DatabasePlug** java interface and implemented by the node developer.
+	defined in the **org.vamdc.tapservice.api.DatabasePlugin** java interface and implemented by the node developer.
 	Methods of this interface are called by the node software upon the arrival of a VAMDC-TAP request or during the initial startup and operation checks.

 *	:ref: `RequestInterface`